jfg956/mysql-server/jfg_brain_dump.md

 read IOs because of an impaired network block device.
 In an HA environment, such degraded instance should quickly be replaced (failover to a replica if impaired primary, and stop sending reads to it if impaired replica).
-However, detecting such impaired MySQL is not easy.
-I want to make this easier by adding "InnoDB Read IO Tail Latency Monitoring" to MySQL.
+However, detecting such degraded MySQL is not easy.
+I want to make this easier by adding.

-The idea is to add a threshold (global variable) and all Read IOs longer than it (suggested name `innodb_io_read_slow_threshold`) would increment a counter.
-This counter could be a global status or an InnoDB Metric.
+The idea is to add a threshold (global variable) and all Read IOs longer than it would increment a counter.
+This counter could be a global status and/or an InnoDB Metric.

 - https://dev.mysql.com/doc/refman/9.0/en/server-status-variables.html